helenthai/Forecasts-using-multi-dimensional-time-series-data/README.md

-# Time Series Analysis Using LSTM
+# Forecasts using multi-dimensional time series data
 This project is about applying LSTM in time series analysis.